AeriaVelocity/sued/README.md

 # sued

 > ⚠️ sued is in early stages of development.
-> It does *work*, but it's not really very stable.
+> It works, but it's still prone to errors in some cases.

 A text editor that works and is an editor.